Sharif-Minhaz/Titan-Settlers/CONTRIBUTING.md

 ---

-We appreciate your time and efforts in contributing to MediAid!
+We appreciate your time and efforts in contributing to Titan Settlers!
 If you have any questions or need further assistance, feel free to reach out to the project maintainers.

 Happy coding!